awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-inventory-sdk-dotnet.md

 1. Wait for the job to complete\.

    You must wait until the job output is ready for you to download\.
-If you have either set a notification configuration on the vault identifying an Amazon Simple Notification Service \(Amazon SNS\) topic, or specified an Amazon SNS topic when you initiated a job, Amazon Glacier sends a message to that topic after it completes the job\.
-The code example given in the following section uses Amazon SNS for Amazon Glacier to publish a message\.
+If you have either set a notification configuration on the vault identifying an Amazon Simple Notification Service \(Amazon SNS\) topic, or specified an Amazon SNS topic when you initiated a job, Glacier sends a message to that topic after it completes the job\.
+The code example given in the following section uses Amazon SNS for Glacier to publish a message\.

-   You can also poll Amazon Glacier by calling the `DescribeJob` method to determine job completion status\.
+   You can also poll Glacier by calling the `DescribeJob` method to determine job completion status\.
 Although using Amazon SNS topic for notification is the recommended approach\.

 1. Download the job output \(vault inventory data\) by executing the `GetJobOutput` method\.

    You provide your account ID, vault name, and the job ID information by creating an instance of the `GetJobOutputRequest` class\.
 If you don't provide an account ID, then the account ID associated with the credentials you provide to sign the request is assumed\.
-For more information, see [Using the AWS SDK for \.NET with Amazon Glacier](using-aws-sdk-for-dot-net.md)\.
+For more information, see [Using the AWS SDK for \.NET with Amazon S3 Glacier](using-aws-sdk-for-dot-net.md)\.

-   The output that Amazon Glacier returns is available in the `GetJobOutputResponse` object\.
+   The output that Glacier returns is available in the `GetJobOutputResponse` object\.

    ```
    GetJobOutputRequest getJobOutputRequest = new GetJobOutputRequest()